Pilate's court: Background

 As prefect of Roman Judea, Pilate was subordinate to the Roman legate in Syria.
 Pilate resided on the coast at Caesarea Maritima.
 On those occasions when he had to be in Jerusalem, he used the palace compound built by Herod the Great as his praetorium or headquarters.
 The palace was located in the western part of the upper city and served as both a comfortable residence and fortress.

 Early pilgrims to Jerusalem generally identified the praetorium with the Antonia Fortress, where the traditional Way of the Cross begins.
 However, the archaeological evidence, which dates the fortress remnants to the 2nd century CE, as well as the tense situation requiring Pilate to be near the Second Temple as the center of Passover activity, support the Herod's Palace location.

 The Gospel of Mark uses the word aulē ("hall", "palace") to identify the praetorium.
 Fearing defilement, the Sanhedrin elders did not enter the court, and Pilate's discussion with them occurred outside the praetorium.
 Outside the praetorium proper, there was an area called the Pavement.
 Pilate's judgement seat (bēma), in which he conversed with the elders, was located there.

 Gospel narratives

 Overview

-The entire trial of Jesus is told in the verses Matthew 26:57–27:31, Mark 14:53–15:20, Luke 22:54–23:26, and John 18:13–19:16.
+The trial of Jesus is retold in all four canonical gospels, in Matthew 26:57–27:31, Mark 14:53–15:20, Luke 22:54–23:26, and John 18:13–19:16.
 The trial can be subdivided into four episodes: